yceruto/symfony-ddd-skeleton/README.md

     ├── public/
     │   └── index.php

-Following the same filosofy of Symfony 4, whereas environment variables decides which environment and debug mode should be used to run your app, you can use the new environment variable `APP_NAME` to specify the application you want to run.
-Let's playing with it using the PHP's built-in Web server and prefixing the new environment variable:
+Following the same filosofy of Symfony 4, whereas environment variables decide which app environment and debug mode must be used to run your app, you can use the new environment variable `APP_NAME` to specify the app you want to run.
+Let's playing with it using the PHP's built-in Web server:

     $ APP_NAME=admin php -S 127.0.0.1:8000 -t public
     $ APP_NAME=api php -S 127.0.0.1:8001 -t public